MinicraftPlus/minicraft-plus-online/README.md

 If you want to improve the code or fix it, feel free to open a pull request.
 ## Special thanks
 Thanks to Markus Persson, who developed Minicraft and opened its source.

 Thanks to Chris J, who leads Minicraft+ development.

+Thanks to Makkkkus, who maintains the Minicraft+ Repo.

 Thanks to Shylor, who hosts and maintains [The Minicraft Website](https://playminicraft.com/).

 Thanks to Dillyg10 and Davideesk, the inital developers of Minicraft+.

 Thanks to all the persons who helped me through the port development (The ones who report bugs, the ones who create pull requests and Chris.)

 And thanks to you for supporting the Minicraft+ project by playing it.

 ## Legal notice
 I am not the creator of [Minicraft](https://playminicraft.com/)(See footer) or [Minicraft+](https://github.com/chrisj42/minicraft-plus-revived), their respective authors (Markus "Notch" Persson & Chris) are.
 This repository is distributed with the [GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) license.